ICWeiner/FCUP-DissertationProject/Docs/Code Documentation/nornir_lib/Modules.md

 - ```interpret_linux_response```
 - ```interpret_vpcs_response```

-For the "_command*" family of methods, you may look in "PingLibrary" to obtain a skeleton, replacing the command string with your own.
+For the "_command*" family of methods, you may look in "PingModule" to obtain a skeleton, replacing the command string with your own.

 For the "interpret*" family of methods, you have to implement code that, given the output of the command ran on the machine, can identify if the result is what is expected or not.